-If you would like to get a flavor of the Golden Road, click on this MapQuest link for a 70 mile journey from Moosehead Lake in Greenville, ME to Mount Katahdin and Baxter State Park in Millinocket, ME.
+The Golden Road is a 70 mile journey from Moosehead Lake in Greenville, ME to Mount Katahdin and Baxter State Park in Millinocket, ME.
 (Part of this route is paved) Before you go, confirm that all parts of this trip are open to public traffic.

 YouTube video by Zwei4Eins

 Pet a Starfish, Visit the Mount Desert Oceanarium

 Ever wonder what a scallop looks like in the ocean or want to pet a starfish?
 The Mount Desert Oceanarium is the place for you.
 The Oceanarium is actually spread out in 2 locations on Mount Desert Island (MDI).
 The Bar Harbor and Southwest Harbor sites are unique and each have a different focus on ocean life.